oltionap0876/GTKY/README.md

-My name is ...
+My name is Kayla

-I'm ... years old.
+I'm 15 years old.

-I was born in ....
+I was born in FuZhou, China

-My favorite color is ...
+My favorite color is gray and blue

-My favorite 3 artist are ...
+My favorite 3 artist are A boogie, Sasha Sloan, and Billie Eilish

-On the weekends I like to ...
+On the weekends I like to sleep, play league and eat